 Water quality at the receiving environment and background site will be monitored throughout the duration of the REMP.
-It is intended to sample water quality twice per year in the wet season at the proposed monitoring locations of Tana River (notionally in the wet season and post-wet season.
+It is intended that sampling for water quality analysis be carried out twice per year in the wet season at the proposed monitoring locations (notionally in the wet season and post-wet season).
 Two replicate samples will be collected per location.